acquire-project/acquire-docs/docs/api_reference.md

 ## Class `OffsetShapeCapabilities`

 The `OffsetShapeCapabilities` class represents the size of the offset or the shape of the region of interest on the camera.
+The sum of the offset and shape is the size of the full camera chip.

 ```python
 class OffsetShapeCapabilities: